 French National Archives

 The French National Archives museum, or the Musée des Archives Nationales, is a must-visit in the Marais.
-It’s totally free to visit and will give you an inside look at the documents that contributed to France’s history.
+It’s free to visit and will give you an inside look at the documents and artifacts that contributed to France’s history.
+Honestly, just go for the interior architecture – it’s truly stunning.
 60 Rue des Francs Bourgeois

 Institut Suédois